apike/allenpike.com/_posts/2022-09-01-autofill-surprise-safety.md

 I had a laugh, then proceeded to fix the issue (deleting Chrome’s user profile was what did the trick).
 I had thought it was exceedingly unlikely that Karen had a secret online dating profile, and – turns out – I was right.

 But man, what luck!
 What luck that I was present years ago when this rogue autofill entry was created.
 And much moreso, what luck that I felt safe enough in our relationship that I didn’t panic, didn’t jump to conclusions.
-That I’d had years of safe and trustworthy experiences with this person to prime my instincts correctly.
+That I’d had years of safe and trustworthy experiences with this person that primed me to be curious instead of angry.

 Because of those experiences, even if I hadn’t remembered the explanation myself – even if *she* couldn’t remember the explanation – the strong foundation of a communicative and safe relationship would have prepared us well to talk it through.
-When something is off, we talk it through and figure it out.
-That can occasionally feel like work, but it’s meant that a little mystery is no match for a decades-full [trust battery](https://sketchplanations.com/the-trust-battery).
+We have a long history of talking things through and figuring them out.
+That can occasionally feel like work, but one of the many rewards is that one little mystery is no match for a decades-full [trust battery](https://sketchplanations.com/the-trust-battery).

 ## The safety dance